madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 ---
 layout: post
-title:  "SVM Tutorial: Math, Algo, sklearn"
+title:  "SVM Tutorial: The Algorithm and sklearn Implementation"
 date:   2017-07-13 11:34:56 +0530
 description: Support Vector Machines are perhaps one of the most(if not the most) used classification algorithms.
 One of the prime advantages of SVM is that it works very good right out of the box.
 You can take the classifier in it’s generic form, without any explicit modifications, run it directly on your data and get good results.
 categories: Machine-Learning